-Temperature distribution on the surface of the mould is the key issue for maintaining an efficient process with high quality levels.
+Temperature distribution on the surface of the mould is the key factor for maintaining an efficient process with high quality levels.

 Shrinking during hardening, porosity, cracks and bubbles: many cast defects are caused by out-of-control temperatures or non-optimised distribution.
-To create aluminium casts, even large ones, like the engine blocks or crankcase (parts that can weigh up to 10/12 kilos), the average cycles vary between 20 and 90 seconds.
+To create aluminium casts, even large ones, like the engine blocks or crankcase (parts that can weigh up to 10/12 kilos), the average cycle varies between 20 and 90 seconds.
 In such a short time temperature distribution is fundamental to ensure that parts solidify with no defects.

 Marposs TTV captures the temperature distribution on the surface of the mould in a single thermographic image, giving a complete overview of information that other technologies cannot.
 Pyrometers or thermocouples, for example, can only measure temperatures in one specific point at a time.

-Total Thermal Vision offers you the chance to monitor and ensure temperatures are correct and without affecting the cycle time.
-This optimises both the process and the final quality of the die cast.
+Total Thermal Vision offers you the chance to monitor and ensure temperatures are correct without affecting the cycle time.
+This optimises both the process and the final quality of the casting.

 This system, originally designed for high-pressure die-casting is now also available for low pressure and gravity casting.
 It has repeatability features that allow you to check temperature distribution across the entire mould surface and the stability of the whole process.

-Total Thermal Vision is supplied with two high definition Infrared Camera Unitsconnected to the Controller.
-They are installed on the mould plates: one on the fixed half, which is part of the machine structure; the other on the movable half, that opens at every cycle to enable the die cast to be extracted and to let the sprayer start the lubrication phase.
+Total Thermal Vision is supplied with two high definition Infrared Camera Units connected to the Controller.
+They are installed on the mould plates: one on the fixed half, which is part of the machine structure; the other on the movable half, that opens at every cycle to enable the casting to be extracted and to let the sprayer start the lubrication phase.

 TTV is the only thermographic system with High Definition Infrared cameras supplied as standard.
-This leads to describe the temperature distribution with extreme accuracy, through Regions of Interest (RoI) designed for monitoring the most important and critical cast details.
+These present the temperature distribution with extreme accuracy, through Regions of Interest (RoI) designed to monitor the most important and critical cast details.

-If the TTV detects that the temperature is within the defined range, the cast is considered good and the cycle proceeds with no rejects.
-On the other hand, any temperature distribution outside the range is flagged and any zones with temperatures that are higher or lower are indicated.
+If the TTV detects that the temperature is within the defined range, the cast is considered good and the cycle proceeds.
+On the other hand, any temperature distribution outside the range is flagged and zones with temperatures that are higher or lower are indicated.